 Knowing these amounts, the chefs could make changes if needed.
 For instance, if the calorie count was too high, chefs could remove some of the high-calorie items in a beef stew, for example, and supplement them with other ingredients that have less calories.

-Another thing a good food services blog writer must learn is how important time and temperature can be to food, especially food cooked for many people such as in a restaurant or school cafeteria.
+Another thing a good food services blog writer must learn is how important time and temperature can be to food, especially food cooked for many people such as in a restaurant, catering service or school cafeteria.
 Using our beef stew example again, let’s say a school cafeteria cooked enough beef stew to service 200 people.
-Once the pots containing the stew are removed from the oven, they are allowed to cool before servicing.
+Once the pots containing the stew are removed from the oven, they are allowed to cool before serving.

 But here’s the problem.